 Dr Susan Wyllie is the head of the MoA group.
-Susan has worked in kinetoplast biology for more than fifteen years.
+Susan has worked in kinetoplast biology for almost twenty years.
 Her studies have predominantly focused on deciphering drug mechanism(s) of action and mechanisms of drug resistance – in particular in Leishmania spp, the causative agent of visceral leishmaniasis.
 Outside of the lab, Susan’s loves to go running in the nearby Tentsmuir forest.
 ORCID Research Gate

 Dr Richard Wall obtained his PhD in Life Sciences from the University of Nottingham in 2012 before joining the laboratory of Prof. Rita Tewari to work on projects related to drug discovery, parasite motility and cell division in Plasmodium.
 Richard moved to Scotland in 2015 to join the newly formed Mode of Action group.
 He has been been involved in target identification studies for a number of high profile compound series.
 Richard led the development of our genome-wide overexpression library in T. brucei.
 Outside the lab his hobbies include eating.
 He occasionally runs too!